 Good chemical hygiene practices, and contamination control is key to safe handling and preventing adverse effects for all materials.

 Campus is required to track radioactive materials.
 For this reason, purchase orders for radioactive materials are routed to the Division of Research Safety for review.
 Exemptions are small amounts contained in articles or dilute solutions such as standards or uranyl staining solutions (e.g., uranyl acetate or formate).
 A radiation permit is usually not required to purchase small quantities from commercial vendors.
-All materials will be shipped to the Special Materials Storage Facility and delivered to the lab on the same day.
+All materials will be shipped to the Environmental Health and Safety Building and delivered to the lab on the same day.

 It is recommended to explore safer alternatives when radioactivity is not a desired property.
 Alternatives exist to uranyl solutions frequently used for microscopy staining.
 Those are free of radioactive isotopes and do not require DRS review.
 Examples are UranyLess and UA-Zero.

 DRS tracks the amounts on campus through purchasing and disposal.
 To maintain an accurate inventory, please be able to provide the approximate amount in your wastes.

 Always keep radioactive waste separate from non-radioactive wastes as much as possible.
 Collect all radioactive waste and items contaminated with radioactive isotopes in an appropriate container and mark with the radiation symbol (for example, utilize RAD tape).
 List the isotope and any other hazardous chemicals present.
 Submit to DRS for disposal:

 Enter the isotope and isotope amount in the description.
 Estimates are acceptable and include activity, in µCi, or mass, in mg, that is contained in the contaminated waste.
 Provide your permit number if applicable.

 More information on radioactive waste disposal can be found here.